 "I did 10 hours a week, and varied the hours every day depending on my mood."

 Remember it’s flexible – change it when needed

 "I really dislike rigid timetables as they do not tailor learning to how you're currently performing so I will change my timetable the day before to suit what I most need to study."

 Share it with friends and family

 "Keep yourself accountable, write out what you aimed to have gotten done at the end of the day in the morning, in the evening review what you have done and if you've fallen short, critique yourself and address where you've fallen short.
 This is a lot easier when a friend or family member is holding you to your word."

 Reward yourself after each revision session

 "Every time you finish a page/chapter/revision resource, reward yourself (but not too much).
-This is the way habits are formed: Cue, Reward, Repeat.
-If you make this into a habit, well, you'll apparently have no trouble at uni."
+This is the way habits are formed: cue, reward, repeat.
+If you make this into a habit you'll have no trouble at uni."